RJT1990/RJT1990.github.io/_posts/2021-03-31-decouplinginml.md

 ## Memory and Control

 When animals solve tasks, they are presented with a context and must use that context to retrieve relevant memories that help solve the task (and yield a reward).
 The two key lobes of the brain that appear to be relevant for this are the frontal and medial lobes.
-More specifically, the prefrontal cortex (PFC) seems to be particularly important for executive control (planning, decision making, working memory), while the hippocampus seems to be particularly important for long-term memory (and consolidation).
+More specifically, the [prefrontal cortex](https://en.wikipedia.org/wiki/Prefrontal_cortex) (PFC) seems to be particularly important for executive control (planning, decision making, working memory), while the [hippocampus](https://en.wikipedia.org/wiki/Hippocampus) seems to be particularly important for long-term memory.

 The [rat foraging example of Eichenbaum](https://www.nature.com/articles/nn.4327)[^4] provides a nice illustration of a bidirectional relationship between the PFC and the hippocampus.